BMVBets/JuanitoStonks/README.md

-# ARCHIVED
-## Follow the development at https://github.com/BMVBets/JuanitoStonks
+# DiscordBot for BMVBets community.